[Consulta el Monitor de Municiones en Racimo 2011 completo – versión en inglés]

 Status of the 2008 Convention on Cluster Munitions

-- Forty-two countries that have used, produced, exported, and/or stockpiled cluster munitions have joined the convention, thereby committing to never engage in those banned activities again.
+- Thirty-eight countries that have used, produced, exported, or stockpiled cluster munitions have joined, thereby committing to never engage in those activities again.

 - Since the convention entered into force on 1 August 2010, becoming binding international law, states can no longer sign, but must instead accede.
-Four countries have acceded: Andorra on 9 April 2013, and Grenada, Swaziland, and Trinidad and Tobago in 2011.
+Only one country has acceded since entry into force: Grenada on 29 June 2011.

-- At least 20 government armed forces have used cluster munitions during conflicts in 36 countries and four disputed territories since the end of World War II.
+- Cluster munitions have been used during armed conflict in 36 countries and four disputed territories since the end of World War II.
+At least 19 government armed forces have used cluster munitions.

 - A total of 34 states have developed or produced more than 200 types of cluster munitions.